 Questions on SONIA €STR and Enhanced CORRA

-Questions on Contractual Fallback Language, LIBOR Cessation and the ISDA Protocol
+Questions on Contractual Fallback Language and the ISDA Protocol

-This document provides answers to questions related fallback language, LIBOR cessation and the ISDA Protocol.
+This document provides answers to questions related to fallback language and the ISDA Protocol.

 BMO is here as an informative resource around the IBOR transition and will periodically update this page as industry announcements and new developments occur.